mc Assetpilot

 Monthly values for one year

-When your forecast is created, the parameter values will be represented in months over one year.
+When your financial forecast is created, the parameter values will be represented in months over one year.
 For changes that take place over a year and which you want to view in months.

 Monthly revenue for feed-in